ronichester/SL-animals-DVS-decolle/README.md

 Package Contents:
 - dataset.py
 - decole_tools.py
+- sl_animals_decolle.py
 - train_test_only.py
 - parameters/params_slanimals.yml
 - decolle1 (folder with the custom decolle method)

 The SL-Animals-DVS dataset implementation code is in *dataset.py*, and it's basically a Pytorch Dataset object.
 The library [*Tonic*](https://tonic.readthedocs.io/en/latest/index.html#) was used to read and process the DVS recordings.
 Some auxiliary functions to slice the dataset, split the dataset, plot and animate dataset samples and some getters are in *decolle_tools.py*.
 The main program is in *train_test_only.py*, which uses a simple, yet not optimal, experimental procedure for training a network using cross validation after dividing the dataset into train and test sets.
 This was done in an effort to replicate the published results.
+Another approach includes splitting the dataset into train, validation and test subsets, using cross validation as well - this is done in *sl_animals_decolle.py*.
+Note that the results are obviously different when using train-validation-test.
 The file *params_slanimals.yml* contains the main parameters that can be customized like *batch size*, *sampling time*, *sample length*, *neuron type*, *data path*, and many others.
 Finally, the *decolle1* folder contains the original decolle software implementation, slightly modified for outputting plots, easier display while training, and minor changes.